lwjglgamedev/vulkanbook/bookcontents/appendix-02/appendix-02.md

-# A sample 3D game
+# Appendix 02 - A sample 3D game

 In this appendix we will provide a ample 3D game to show how everything fits together.
 I will not explain the whole set of source code, instead, I will just highlight some changes made to the core source code base and some remarks.